 You can improve your negotiation chances by checking off the following:

-- Dress in a business casual outfit that makes you feel powerful and self-confident.
+- Dress in a business-appropriate attire that makes you feel powerful and self-confident.

 - Sit up straight with your shoulders squared.

 - Make eye contact with whomever you’re speaking to.

 - Observe the other party’s posture and offer concessions if things aren’t going well.